ljunggren/boozang-docs/README.md

 ###### Running tests in parallel using GNU parallel

-*This part is deprecated an no loner recommended, even if it's probably works.*
+*This functionality is deprecated and no longer supported, even if it probably works.*

 You can also create an automated test runners that uses a given number of worker processes to run tests.
 In this example we use the great GNU parallel (https://www.gnu.org/software/parallel/).
 This allows us to simply dispatch tests to a number of worker processes.